 If you’re unsure about the reputation of your IP, you can always check it.
 Numerous free apps can help you do that.
 We recommend Talos Intelligence, Reputation Authority, or Sender Score for detailed reports.

 First of all, we don’t recommend purchasing e-mail lists.
 That said, any e-mail list you have, you have to verify beforehand, including those you have checked before.
-Regardless of the source, you cannot be hundred percent sure of the list’s quality, because e-mails get abandoned, mistyped, or blocked every day.
+Regardless of the source, you cannot be one hundred percent sure of the list’s quality, because e-mails get abandoned, mistyped, or blocked every day.
 As time passes, any e-mail list will need a cleaning.
 So, why are verifying e-mails so important?

 When you send e-mails to invalid e-mail addresses, they bounce.
 The higher the bounce rates, the lower your reputation, and the lower your IP reputation, the closer you are to being blocked by the ESP.
 So, you always need to be sure that the e-mails you send will reach actual recipients.
 Plus, it’ll save you a huge chunk of your budget.
 Always verify and test e-mails.
 You can choose an e-mail tester based on your needs and business type.